sarvy25/NLP_Reviews/README.md

 ## Approach
 The app is implemented in Python.
 It is compatible with Python3.

-A function called ```return_reviews``` is implemented which gets the hotel name as the input and returns its reviews by classifying them into positive, negative and neutral.
-It also returns the ```Sarvy's star``` which is computed by taking the average over the predicted values.
+A function called ```return_reviews``` is implemented which by using the hotel name returns the reviews and classifies them into positive, negative and neutral.
+It also returns the ```Sarvy's star``` which is computed according to the average of the predicted stars.
-Sentiment analysis is performed in the hotel_sentiment which gets the csv file in a data frame format, state name, hotel name, model,and reviews.
-Each review is converted into its feature matrix using the CountVectorizer in nltk library.
+Sentiment analysis is performed in the ```hotel_sentiment``` using the csv file in a data frame format, state name, hotel name, model,and reviews.
+Each review is then converted into its feature matrix using the CountVectorizer in nltk library.

 ## User interface
 The main website's template is adopted from <a href="https://colorlib.com/wp/templates/">colorlib</a> webpage.
-It is modified according to the user's given input by placing a search box which enables user to search for the hotel's name.
+It is modified according to the user's given input by placing a search box which enables the user to search for the hotel's name.
 App.py file renders the template according to a certain given hotel's name and once the request is posted it calls the hotel's webpage (hote_page.html) by extracting the images, reviews, price,and the computed star (from the sentiment analysis) from the hotels meta dataset.
-There is also an autocomplete feature which helps user to post the name faster.
+There is also an autocomplete feature which helps the user to post the name faster.
 <p align="center">
 <img src="https://github.com/sarvy25/NLP_Reviews/raw/master/github_images/main_search.png" />
 </p>